An overview of our listing policies

 - All items promoting or linked to white supremacist groups including the KKK;

-- Nazi items unless established as legitimate historical artefacts produced before 1945;
+- Nazi items unless established as legitimate historical artefacts produced before 1945 (Date must appear in the lot title or lot description)

 - Items that support or imply support of terrorist groups;